Thomas-stac/Task-classification-/README.md

 ## 🖥️ Key Code Snippets

+Due to the private nature of the original data and my lack of access to the actual code developed during the project, I have recreated portions of the code to demonstrate its functionality.
+These reproductions are simplified examples designed to illustrate the core concepts and processes of the project while maintaining confidentiality and respecting data privacy regulations.

 ### 1. **Text Preprocessing**

 This function processes and simplifies task descriptions by removing irrelevant details.